arviz-devs/arviz/GOVERNANCE.md

 * If ties are still present after this second round, the winner will be chosen at random.
   Each person tied will pick a number between 0 and 100, and a random integer will be generated from random.org.
 The person with the closet circular distance will be selected.
 * At the conclusion of voting, all the results will be posted.
-* The decision about who can vote after the first election is deferred to the council.
-  See below for details
+And at least 24 hours will be left to challenge the election result in case there were suspicions of irregularities or the process had not been correctly carried out.

 #### Length of Tenure and Reverification
 * Council members term limits are 4 years, after which point their seat will come up for reelection.